jQSfire125/my_blog/_posts/2021-12-17-right-direction.markdown

 categories: update
 ---

-Today my boss delivered great news: my contract will be extended for three more months!
+Yesterday my boss delivered great news: my contract will be extended for three more months!

 For me, this is a special moment.
 These past five weeks have been my first in a new role, in a new industry, in a new country, working in a different language and culture.